-The appointment of a member of the Chamber Dáil Eireann to be a Minister shall not entail upon him any obligation to resign his seat or to submit himself for re-election.
+The appointment of a member of the Chamber/Dáil Eireann to be a Minister shall not entail upon him any obligation to resign his seat or to submit himself for re-election.

-Ministers/Airi shall receive such remuneration as may from time to time be prescribed by law, but the remuneration of any Minister shall not be diminished during his term of office.
+Ministers Airi shall receive such remuneration as may from time to time be prescribed by law, but the remuneration of any Minister shall not be diminished during his term of office

 The Representative of the Crown, who shall be styled the Governor-General of the Irish Free State, shall be appointed in like manner as the Governor-General of Canada and in accordance with the practice observed in the making of such appointments.
-His salary shall be of the like amount as that now payable to the Governor-General of the Commonwealth of Australia and shall be charged on the public funds of the Irish Free State /Saorstát Eireann and suitable provision shall be made out of those funds for the maintenance of his official residence and establishment.
+The salary of the Governor-General of the Irish Free State shall be of the like amount as that now payable to the Governor-General of the Commonwealth of Australia and shall be charged on the public funds of the Irish Free State/Saorstát Eireann and suitable provision shall be made out of those funds for the maintenance of his official residence and establishment.